Connor Joe Preview, Player Props: Pirates vs. Brewers

-The Pittsburgh Pirates, including Connor Joe (.273 slugging percentage in past 10 games, including no home run), battle starting pitcher Corbin Burnes and the Milwaukee Brewers at PNC Park, Monday at 6:35 PM ET.
+On Tuesday, Connor Joe (.206 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Brandon Woodruff.
+First pitch is at 6:35 PM ET.

 Connor Joe Game Info & Props vs. the Brewers